JeremiahChurch/mailjet_mailer/README.md

 ## Sending a message without template
-Sending a message without template is similar to sending a one with a template.
-Unlike the mandrill mailer you don't have to inherit a different class. you just use different values
+Sending a message without template is similar to sending one with a template.
+Unlike the mandrill mailer you don't have to inherit a different class - you just use different values.

 ```ruby
 class InvitationMailer < MailjetMailer::MessageMailer